danielrotaermel/twitter2kinesis/README.md

 ## Prerequisites

 You'll need [Ansible installed](https://docs.ansible.com/ansible/latest/intro_installation.html) and SSH access to any hosts.
 Customize the `.hosts` file as needed.
+Make sure the host you deploy to has python2.7 installed.

 ```shell
 pip install ansible